jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Agile

-# Strategic assessment
+# Should we & can we do something?

+Business case/proposal, executive summary

 Defining vision, scope, success criteria
-Business case/proposal, executive summary

 ## Stakeholder analysis